-Advanced Maternal Age, or Pregnancy at Age 35 or Older
+Evidence on: Pregnancy at Age 35 and Older

-In this Evidence Based Birth® article, we will cover how many people give birth over the age of 35, the risks of pregnancy over the age of 35, and the history, guidelines, and research on induction and planned Cesarean for advanced maternal age.
+In this Evidence Based Birth® article, we will cover how many people give birth at age 35 and older, the risks of pregnancy at age 35 and older, and the history, guidelines, and research on induction and planned Cesarean for advanced maternal age.

 Why is this important?

 The trend to delay parenthood is happening all around the world.
-The availability of birth control is partly responsible for women postponing parenthood.
-However, birth rates in younger women have also gone down in countries that do not use birth control, so we can’t isolate birth control as the main reason.
-It’s thought that, worldwide, there are other social and cultural factors that play a bigger role than contraception in the increasing age of pregnant people (Mills, Rindfuss et al. 2011; Molina-García et al. 2019).
+The availability of birth control is partly responsible for more people postponing parenthood.
+However, birth rates in younger people have also gone down in countries that do not use birth control, so we can’t isolate birth control as the main reason.
+It’s thought that, worldwide, there are other social, cultural, and economic factors that play a bigger role than contraception in the increasing age of pregnant people (Mills et al. 2011; Molina-García et al. 2019).

 Reasons people delay pregnancy and parenthood include:

 - Women are reaching higher educational levels (Mills et al. 2011)

 - More women work in male-dominated fields that are not as understanding or supportive of motherhood (Mills et al. 2011)

 - Cultural and value shifts have led towards more people not feeling “ready” to have a child yet (Cooke et al. 2010)